A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Taxonomy

-\subsection{Taxonomy}
+\section{Taxonomy}

-There are three critical questions when pruning a deep neural network. \textbf{(1) Whether to get universal or specific acceleration through neural network pruning?} \textbf{(2) When to prune the neural network?
-Specifically, is the neural network pruned before, during, or after training the network for static pruning or dynamic (i.e., run-time) pruning?} \textbf{(3) Whether to prune based on specific criteria or learn to prune?} The answers to the three questions correspond to the three primary aspects of deep neural network pruning as shown in Fig.~\ref{Fig:pruning-taxonomy}, respectively.
+There are three critical questions when pruning a deep neural network. \textbf{(1) Whether to achieve universal or specific acceleration through neural network pruning?} \textbf{Universal acceleration operates independently of specialized hardware/software, while specific acceleration relies on it.} \textbf{(2) When to prune the neural network?
+Specifically, is the neural network pruned before, during, or after training the network for static pruning or dynamic (i.e., run-time) pruning?} \textbf{(3) Whether to prune based on specific criteria or learn to prune?} The answers to the three questions correspond to the three primary aspects of deep neural network pruning, as depicted in the orange sections of Fig.~\ref{Fig:pruning-taxonomy}.

 \textbf{The first question} is whether speedup depends on specific hardware/software.
-It is usually divided into three types: unstructured (\cite{frankle2019lottery,lee2019snip,tanaka2020pruning}), semi-structured (also called pattern-based) (\cite{sui2023hardware,ma2020pconv,ma2020image}) and structured (\cite{wang2019structured,wang2023trainability,ispasp}).
-Only structured pruning can achieve universal neural network acceleration and compression without requiring special hardware or software.
+It is usually divided into three types: unstructured (\cite{frankle2019lottery,sun2024simple,tanaka2020pruning}), semi-structured (also called pattern-based) (\cite{frantar2023sparsegpt,meng2020pruning,ma2020image}) and structured (\cite{ma2023llmpruner,wang2023trainability,fang2023structural}).
+Only structured pruning can achieve universal neural network acceleration without requiring special hardware or software.
 Conversely, both unstructured and semi-structured pruning need the support of special hardware or software.
+Given that the primary objective of pruning is acceleration, the first question addresses the most fundamental and user-concerned aspect of this process.

-\textbf{The second question} especially indicates the arrangement between pruning weights and training weights of the neural network for static pruning.
-According to whether pruning is performed before, during, or after training the network, static pruning arrangement can be divided into three categories: pruning before training (\textbf{PBT}) (\cite{lee2019snip,tanaka2020pruning,su2020sanity,wang2020picking,hayou2021robust}), pruning during training (\textbf{PDT}) (\cite{liu2017learning,wen2016learning,huang2018data}), and pruning after training (\textbf{PAT}) (\cite{frankle2019lottery,bai2022dual,chen2021long,chen2021unified}).
-In dynamic pruning, subnetworks are generated at run-time for each input data point.
+\textbf{The second question} particularly concerns the arrangement between pruning weights and training weights of the neural network for static pruning.
+Based on whether pruning is performed before, during, or after training the network, static pruning can be divided into three categories: pruning before training (\textbf{PBT}) (\cite{lee2019snip,tanaka2020pruning,su2020sanity,wang2020picking}), pruning during training (\textbf{PDT}) (\cite{liu2017learning,wen2016learning,huang2018data}), and pruning after training (\textbf{PAT}) (\cite{frankle2019lottery,yang2023global,ma2023llmpruner}).
+In dynamic pruning, subnetworks are generated at run-time for each input data.